greggman/HappyFunTimes/docs/unity/gamepad.md

     m_gamepad.axes[HFTGamepad.AXIS_TOUCH_X]   // returns -1 to 1
     m_gamepad.axes[HFTGamepad.AXIS_TOUCH_Y]   // returns -1 to 1

+    m_gamepad.buttons[HFTGamepad.BUTTON_TOUCH] // true if player is touching the screen

 ### Orientation Data

 If you check `provideOrientation` then the phone will start providing